-The 2030 WRG started its work in Brazil in 2017, when it signed an MoU with the former State Department of Water Resources and Sanitation.
-This MoU formally established a partnership to promote dialogue, collaboration, and private sector participation on water resources management and water security in the country.
-This department was recently restructured by the new State Government (2019-2022) into the State Department for Infrastructure and Environment.
-Despite changes in high-level positions, the 2030 WRG Country Coordinator ensured continued collaboration with key actors in the state institutional management framework for environment, water resources, and sanitation, thus keeping the MoU terms fully operational.
+2030 WRG started its work in São Paulo in 2017 when it signed an MoU with the former State Secretariat of Water Resources and Sanitation.
+This MoU formally established a partnership to promote dialogue, collaboration, and private sector participation on water resources management and water security in the State.
+This secretariat was further restructured by the new State Government (2019-2022) into the State Secretariat for Infrastructure and Environment (SIMA), which includes sub-secretariats for the environment and for infrastructure (water resources and sanitation affairs), and the MoU terms keep fully operational.

-The 2030 WRG Brazil is based in São Paulo and focuses on the state’s water and sanitation challenges.
-Brazil, and especially São Paulo, count on very structured and institutionalized Multi-Stakeholder Platforms for water and environmental management.
-The 2030 WRG has convened key actors of public and advisory institutions within this framework, as well as private sector and civil society representatives, to promote cross-sector discussions on water management policies and to integrate working groups for developing and implementing strategic actions – studies, plans, projects, programs, regulations, and public-private enterprises – to help improve water quality and water security in the state.
+Brazil, and especially the State of São Paulo, count on a very structured and institutionalized framework for water and environmental management, which includes public secretariats, agencies, and multi-stakeholder platforms such as councils and river basin committees.
+2030 WRG São Paulo convenes key institutional representatives of these entities, as well as key actors of the private sector and of civil society organizations, to coordinate cross-sector discussions and form working groups to develop and implement strategic actions – studies, plans, projects, programs, regulations, and public-private enterprises – to help improve water quality and water security in the state.

 The workstreams will continue supporting the development of projects by convening various stakeholder consultations and workshops on a factual basis.